AbdelrahmanShaheen/task-manager-api/README.md

 <details>
 <summary>
-Response
+Responses
 </summary>

-there is no response ,just a status code of `200 ok`
+1- status code of `200 ok`
+2- status code of `401` Unauthorized (when you provide an invalid token) 3- status code of `400` when you try to upload a large image(more than 1MB) or when the image is not in this type (jpg|jpeg|png).

 </details>